 Or as Buzz Lightyear might say, “To infinity and beyond.”

 Mark Sanborn is motivational keynote speaker and Leadership Expert in Residence at High Point University, the Premier Life Skills University.
-His teaches leaders and teams how to be extraordinary.
+He teaches leaders and teams how to be extraordinary.
 For more information about his work, visit www.marksanborn.com.